hoppscotch/hopp-cli/README.md

 ### Providing a Request Body via text-editor

-In addition to providing request body via `-b/ --body` flag and stdin, you can also use `-e / --editor` flag which opens default text-editor in your system.
+In addition to providing request body via `-b / --body` flag and stdin, you can also use `-e / --editor` flag which opens default text-editor in your system.

 **Example:**